azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

     1. see the multi-tenanted experience
     1. check that PAL is linked

-## Minimal managed service
+## Azure Lighthouse definition

 In this section

-1. review an example minimal definition
+1. review the example minimal definition
 1. customise your own definition

-### Example ARM template
+### Example template

 The [minimal definition](https://github.com/richeney/lighthouse/blob/main/minimal.json) below can be found in my [lighthouse repo](https://github.com/richeney/lighthouse).